a3gz/chubby/README.md

 # Chubby
 Adding some fat to [Slim Framework](https://github.com/slimphp/Slim).

-Chubby provides a working Slim application template around which additional fat is added in two ways: as useful classes under the directory `fat` and as modules.
+Chubby provides a working Slim application template around which additional fat is added in two ways: (1) useful classes under the `fat` directory and (2) as modules.

 The first of these modules is [Chubby View](https://github.com/a3gz/chubby-view), a renderer that proposes a very convenient way of organizing code.